Stop The Clock On Septic Shock With The PALS Algorithm

 The leading symptoms of sepsis include:

 - Rapid heart rate.
 Tachycardia is the heart’s natural mechanism to attempt to compensate for decreased function of the lungs and organs.
-As the conditions, each beat grows shorter, and unfortunately, a faster heart rate results in further decompensation.
+As the conditions worsen, each beat grows shorter, and unfortunately, a faster heart rate results in further decompensation.

 - Bradycardia.
-In addition to tachycardia, children of younger age, namely infants, may experience a slower heart rate in the late stages of sepsis.
+In addition to tachycardia, younger children such as infants may experience a slower heart rate in the late stages of sepsis.

 - Rapid, shallow respiration rate.
 Fewer respirations lead to a higher carbon dioxide (CO2) level within the blood.
-The response is to increase heart rate to make up for the decreased lung capacity, but even this contributes to a higher heart rate.
+The response is to increase heart rate to compensate for decreased lung capacity, but even this contributes to a higher heart rate.
 It becomes a self-propagating cycle.

 - Confusion, disorientation or dizziness.
-Decreased oxygenation will result in diminished mental capacity, presented as confusion or delirium.
-In children, this may be characterized by excess lethargy, unusual grandeur or inability to follow a conversation appropriate for one’s age.
+Decreased oxygenation results in diminished mental capacity, often presenting as confusion or delirium.
+In children, this may be characterized by excessive lethargy or an inability to follow conversation appropriate for their age.

 - Fever or even low temperature in infants.
-Since infants have limited muscle tone, which gives rise to poor ability to compensate, they suffer from a higher risk of poor outcomes from sepsis.
-This refers to the muscle tone within body organs, especially the heart.
+Due to limited muscle tone, infants have a decreased ability to compensate, increasing their risk of poor outcomes from sepsis.

-Given the potential health risks associated with sepsis, health care professionals should consider sepsis as a potential factor in any instance of respiratory or cardiac distress or arrest.
-After all, sepsis contributes to the causes of arrest, most importantly poor perfusion of tissues.
+Given the potential health risks associated with sepsis, health care professionals should consider sepsis as a potential factor in any instance of respiratory or cardiac distress.
+After all, sepsis contributes to poor perfusion of tissues.

 Why Recognizing Sepsis Promotes Survival

-Delays in recognizing a problem, even when EKG results and breathing appears as expected, contribute to poor patient outcomes.
-Remember children with a pulse well below normal limits, such as 60 beats per minute, is considered pulseless electrical activity.
-The same concept applies to instances of hyperventilating and tachycardia.
-Rapid respirations may result in a perfusion that is too low to maintain homeostasis.
+Delays in recognizing a problem—even when EKG results and breathing appear normal—contribute to poor patient outcomes.
+For instance, a pulse well below normal limits (such as 60 beats per minute) can indicate pulseless electrical activity.
+Additionally, hyperventilation and tachycardia can together lead to inadequate perfusion to sustain homeostasis.

 The PALS Algorithm and Sepsis

-The PALS algorithm provides a general roadmap for the treatment of poor perfusion caused by tachycardia.
-Now any treatment involving PALS will include measures to treat the reversible causes of arrest, such as hypotension and hypovolemic shock.
-When those measures do not apply and a cause of tachycardia cannot be immediately identified, health care professionals turn to a specific subset of the PALS algorithm.
-As explained by ECCGuidelines.Heart.Org, the first step of this part of the PALS algorithm is the evaluation of the QSR interval to determine its length.
-If greater than 0.09 seconds and the child exhibits mental compromise, additional signs of shock and decreased blood pressure, follow synchronized cardioversion protocols.
+The PALS algorithm provides a general roadmap for treating poor perfusion caused by tachycardia.
+Treatments under the PALS algorithm include measures to address reversible causes such as hypotension and hypovolemic shock.
+When these measures do not suffice and the cause of tachycardia is unclear, health care professionals turn to a specific subset of the algorithm.
+As explained by ECCGuidelines.Heart.Org, the first step is to evaluate the QSR interval; if it exceeds 0.09 seconds and the child shows signs of mental compromise, shock, and low blood pressure, synchronized cardioversion protocols are recommended.

-In other words, administer electric shocks, and if necessary, sedate the child.
-However, cardioversion should not be delayed in favor of sedation, especially if the child does not yet have an IV or IO access.
+In other words, administer electric shocks and, if necessary, sedate the child—though cardioversion should not be delayed for sedation, especially when IV or IO access is not yet available.

 How to Reduce the Risk of Subsequent Distress After Sepsis